Checking if a property is an auto-implemented property in Roslyn

 When writing an analyzer, you may want to check if a property is an auto-implemented property.
 You can find multiple ways to check that on the internet.
 For instance, this post uses the syntax tree to check whether the getter and setter have an implementation.

-I prefer not using the syntax tree as it is dependent on the C# / VB.NET syntax.
+I prefer not to use the syntax tree as it is dependent on the C# / VB.NET syntax.
 The languages evolve and things may change in the future.
 Instead, you can use the semantic model to work with symbols.
 The semantic model abstracts the syntax, so the code works with every language supported by Roslyn.

 When Roslyn generates a field for an auto-implemented property, it annotates the field with the associated property.
 This information is accessible using IFieldSymbol.AssociatedSymbol.
 This means you can iterate on fields to know if one is generated for the property.
 If you find one field, the property is auto-implemented.